ptef/uglyform/README.md

 # uglyform
 Ugly Form

+Very old code (2016) that opens a form on a vulnerable buffer (instead of open calc.exe or others).

-Still missing ASM code for the shellcode
+Still missing ASM code for the shellcode, will publish it later.